Best Florida West Coast Beaches

 For a taste of the island’s history, visit the Sanibel Historical Museum and Village, which showcases the island’s pioneer heritage through a collection of restored buildings and artifacts.

-Sanibel and Captiva are recovering nicely from Hurricane Ian that hit in September 2022.
+Sanibel and Captiva are recovering nicely from Hurricane Ian that hit over a 16 months ago.

 Captiva Island – A Secluded Tropical Paradise